sionji/Webapp_server_with_Flask/README.md

  If you want to allow certain port on your Pi, type this.
  ```
  sudo ufw allow 22
- // this code allows tcp/udp communication on #22 port.
+ // this command allows tcp/udp communication on #22 port.

  sudo ufw allow 22/tcp
- // this code allows only tcp communication on #22 port.
+ // this command allows only tcp communication on #22 port.
  ```
  <br />

  If you want to deny some ports, type this.
  ```
  sudo ufw deny 22/tcp
- // this code deny only tcp communication on #22 port.
+ // this command deny only tcp communication on #22 port.
  ```
  <br />

  You can delete rule.
  ```
  sudo ufw delete allow 22/tcp
- // this code will delete 'allow 22/tcp' rule.
+ // this command will delete 'allow 22/tcp' rule.
  ```
  <br />